braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/toovio.md

 A drop location for the Currents feed must be shared with Toovio; this allows Toovio to gain access and process user event and behavior data.

+### Step 2: Set up a triggered campaign

+Create a Braze [API triggered campaign][4] based on the customer events that Toovio will target.
+Additionally, target user attributes and values that will trigger the campaign should be defined.

-### Step 2: Set up Toovio account
+### Step 3: Set up Toovio account

 Contact Toovio at [info@toovio.com](mailto:info@toovio.com?subject=New%20Customer%20Request) with the subject "New Customer Request" to set up an account.
 Toovio will work with clients to set up triggers and underlying models.

-### Step 3: Set up a triggered campaign

-Create a Braze API [triggered campaign][4] based on the customer events that Toovio will target.
-Additionally, target user attributes and values that will trigger the campaign should be defined.

 [1]: https://www.braze.com/docs/user_guide/data_and_analytics/braze_currents/
 [2]: https://www.braze.com/docs/api/api_key/